-As per IUCN data, there are 450 species of primates worldwide all of which are members of terrestrial habitats.
-429 of these species dwell in the forest while the number of species living in artificial/terrestrial areas, savanna and shrubland are 86, 57 and 26 respectively.
+As per IUCN data, there are 521 species of primates worldwide all of which are members of terrestrial habitats.
+Now as many as 60% of primate species are at risk of extinction.

-The critically endangered and endangered primates could be protected by taking several steps.
+The critically endangered, endangered, and vulnerable primates can be protected by taking several actions.

 Firstly, site/area protection and management, resource and habitat protection, habitat and natural process restoration would ensure their continued breeding and propagation through reforestation and afforestation processes.

 Besides, sustainable agricultural, forestry and industrialization activities need to be limited by introducing appropriate laws and regulations as part of species management.

 In addition, developing national conservation parks and rescue centers would be essential in areas of concern for species recovery.
 For example, the Kibale National Park, Uganda is a protected area in Sub-Saharan Africa which is home to 13 primate species including the rare mountain gorilla and the chimpanzee.

-Likewise, species re-introduction should be carried out by establishing ex-situ conservation facilities such as captive/artificial breeding.
+Likewise, species re-introduction should be carried out by establishing in-situ conservation facilities such as rehabilitation centers.

-Last but not least, awareness should be spread on various threatened species through formal education, training and campaigns in social/print/visual media.
+Finally, crucial awareness revolving the threatened status if primates should be spread through formal education, training, and campaigns in social/print/visual media.